Wombat Mange Prevalence Data

 Day time versus night time observations

-Click image to enlarge - The ratio of healthy wombats to mange affected wombats varies during day and night observations because healthy wombats typically feed at night.
-Mange affected wombat numbers remained steady during both day and night observations.
+Click image to enlarge - The ratio of healthy wombats to mange affected wombats observed in the night and day varies because healthy wombats typically feed at night.
+Mange affected wombat numbers remained steady both in the day and at night.

 Similar to previous studies conducted in Australia we found a major difference between day time observations and night time observations of wombats.

 Healthy wombats typically feed in darkness and are out of their burrows between dusk and dawn.
 At Musselroe Bay in June 2017 the actual number of mange-affected individual wombats seen during the night and day surveys was similar – 13 at night and 14 during the day.
 But healthy wombats were not observed out and about during the day.
 The prevalence of wombats observed with mange in the day time was 73%, considerably higher than the prevalence of 6% recorded at night time when healthy wombats were out of their burrows.